-Based on the Frequency, Probability, and Magnitude summary, the Overall Vulnerability of this hazard was determined to be High, with a score of 12.
+Based on the Frequency, Probability, and Magnitude summary, this hazards Overall Vulnerability was determined to be High, with a score of 12.

-CYBER INCIDENT Overview Overall Vulnerability
+CYBER INCIDENT Overall

+Overview Vulnerability

 Cyber incidents are described as involving computers, networks, information, or services that affect daily operations of critical infrastructure.
 These hazards lack a physical presence as well as physical evidence, making them unlike traditional hazards, and therefore, difficult to plan for, respond to and recover from.

-Frequency Probability Magnitude
+Frequency Probability Magnitude HIGH

 Injuries/Deaths Infrastructure Environment

 Very Likely Very Likely High Medium Low